 We appreciate all of NAAR’s work in updating the MLS to capture information on green features, thereby increasing sustainable home values in our community!

 New Substantive Policy for the Construction of Greenhouses

 Coconino County Community Development has approved a substantive policy for the construction of greenhouses.
 This policy will allow for the construction of a greenhouse without a permit as long as it is 400 sf or less, built with lightweight framing, wall heights do not exceed 8 feet with a maximum roof peak of 15 feet, and no plumbing, electrical or mechanical is installed with the exception of a standpipe.
 See the full policy here.

 Incentives for Green Realtor Certification

 The Sustainable Building Program recently began an initiative to promote higher valuation of high performance and sustainable buildings within the local real estate market.
 We have been hearing from some contractors who are certifying their projects through the Program that the added investment in building high performance homes is not being reflected in appraisal values.
 One of the goals of the initiative is to increase the number of local real estate professionals that have green designation.
 If you are a realtor, consider green designation!
 Click here to see our incentives for green designation.
-Find more information on the National Association of Realtors Green Designation and EcoBroker certification on their websites.
+Find more information on the National Association of Realtors Green Designation on their website.

 Sustainable Building Program Newsletter